 We can fill most of your prescriptions as long as we have a written or telephone order from your provider or we can transfer refills from the pharmacy that originally filled the prescription.

 We can also accept prescriptions from your home or community provider through Surescripts.
-We are listed as pharmacy "Brown University Health Services".
+We are listed as pharmacy "Brown University Student Health Services".

 Call ahead anytime 401-863-7882 to refill your prescription and we will have it ready when you arrive during open hours.
 If a prescription has no refills, you may need to schedule an appointment with your provider for a new prescription before obtaining more medication.